The traveling salesman problem for lines, balls and planes: TSPN for unit disks and balls

 as required.

 Equality holds if and only if $G$ is a straight-line path.
-Indeed, except for the first step (\ie, each step involving an edge) the newly covered area is strictly less than $2 |uv| x$, unless all edges of $G$ are collinear in a straight-line path. \end{proof}
+Indeed, except for the first step (\ie, in each step involving an edge) the newly covered area is strictly less than $2 |uv| x$, unless all edges of $G$ are collinear in a straight-line path. \end{proof}

-\paragraph{Approximation algorithm---outline.} As in~\cite{DM03}, the general idea is to first compute a maximal independent set and then an approximate tour of the centers of the independent set.
-The approximate tour of the centers is then modified (extended) so that it visits all the other disks (not in the independent set).
+\paragraph{Approximation algorithm---outline.} The idea is to first compute a maximal independent set and then an approximate tour of the centers of the independent set, as in~\cite{DM03}.
+The approximate tour of the centers is then extended by detours so that it visits all the other disks (not in the independent set).
 However the details differ significantly in both phases of the algorithm, in order to obtain a better approximation ratio: a monotone independent set is found, and a tailored visiting procedure is employed that takes advantage of the special form of the independent set.

 Let $\D$ be a set of unit disks.
 First, compute a maximal independent set of disks $\I \subset \D$ by the following line-sweep algorithm.
 Select a leftmost disk $\omega \in \D$ and include it in $\I$.
 Remove from $\D$ all disks intersecting $\omega$.
 Repeat this selection step as long as $\D$ is non-empty.